atlasd-geo/atlasd/Contribution Guidelines.md

 # Contribution Guidelines
 Getting well enough oriented to contribute to an open source project can be challenging.
 - If this is your first time here, we recommend searching [Issues](https://github.com/atlasd-geo/atlasd/issues?q=is%3Aopen+is%3Atoycontribution+) for the toycontribution tag.
-- The toy contribution tag marks activities designed to help get you started.
+- The toycontribution tag marks activities designed to help get you started.
 - Once you're set, come back here to dive in.

 ## Issues